 You also have decided to be back at your hotel for the evening for a nice sit down dinner.
 Research that restaurant to make sure it’s what you want.
 Maybe you decide you don’t like it or worse yet, your hotel doesn’t have a sit down restaurant.
 Now is the time to tweak your itinerary a bit.
 No big deal.
 You have time to do this because you are 7 months out from your trip!
 You are in control and your planning will pay dividends when you get to Disney!

 Make your dining reservations for your trip.
 You are eligible exactly 180 days before you go.
 Because you did the work of making your basic itinerary a few weeks earlier this part is a piece of cake.
 You know where you will be each day of your vacation, so now food reservations will be easy!
 You know what restaurant you want, the size of your party and the location of your restaurant choice so book it!

 If you have never been to Disney World before you might think this sounds ridiculous to book your reservations this early.
 Take our word for it, some reservations will go very fast and you will need to start this far out!
+This is especially true for any character dining experience – any meal where you will meet Mickey, Minnie, or the Disney princesses.
 This step is also something your amazing travel agent will be able to help you with, so be sure to keep her in the loop of all your decisions!

 Oooo, time for another celebration…that was a big step!
 Your dining is done.
 Congratulations!

 80 days out.